Lightning kills two, injures one in Dedza

 The incident happened on Saturday afternoon January 29, 2022 at Ngononda Village in Traditional Authority Kamenyagwaza in the district.

-Some people in the area have since demolished houses belonging to one family on allegation that the family was behind the lightning strikes
+Some people in the area have since demolished houses belonging to one family on allegation that the family was behind the lightning strike.

 Dedza Police Deputy Publicist Sergeant Cassim Manda has identified the victims as Silvester Samalani Mthunzi, 30, and Peter Majiya, 50.
 They all hailed from Ngononda Village in Traditional Authority Kamenyagwaza in Dedza.